 Curriculum and Instruction

-- Comprehensive examination (requires 2 additional advanced and approved courses in the student's concentration in lieu of capstone hours and a minimum grade of "B-").
+DMST 6909: Master's Exam Option (requires two additional advanced and approved courses in the student's concentration in lieu of capstone hours and a minimum grade of "B-").

 University of Houston-Clear Lake's Digital Media Studies program provides its students with access to a variety of facilities and resources to enhance the educational process.
-Our teaching labs are equipped with Apple iMacs, Desktop PCs, Abobe Master Suite CC and the Autodesk Maya 3D animation software.
+Our teaching labs are equipped with Apple iMacs, Desktop PCs, Abobe Master Suite CC, and Autodesk Maya 3D animation software.

 Learning extends beyond the classroom.
 As a student, you have access to university-sponsored student organizations such as the Communication and Digital Media Association.
 You are also encouraged to explore student memberships in organizations, such as the Houston Interactive Marketing Association or the American Institute of Graphic Arts, to connect with other professionals in your field.